 Individuals, bodies, or groups may identify an issue they think would best be addressed by developing a new policy or by revising or rescinding an existing policy.
-A proposal will be brought to the attention of the appropriate Policy Administrator, Policy Owner, or Policy Specialist.
+A proposal will be brought to the attention of the appropriate Policy Administrator, Policy Owner, or the Manager, Judicial and Academic Affairs.